darkrenaissance/darkfi/doc/src/zero2darkfi/darkmap.md

 An immutable name registry deployed on Darkfi.

 * names can be immutable, not even the name registry owner can change the name
-* there is no trace who owns the name
+* there is no trace of who owns the name

 ### API: Get